rubberducky56/rubberducky56.github.io/_posts/cybersecurity/2023-09-12-deobfuscating-javascript.md

 >Note that the [```eval()``` function](https://www.w3schools.com/jsref/jsref_eval.asp) should never be used in JavaScript, as it is a [known security risk](https://www.codiga.io/blog/javascript-eval-best-practices/).
 If ```eval()``` is used, there is likely some obfuscation going on.

 [Research by Or Katz](https://www.darkreading.com/application-security/javascript-packing-found-in-more-than-25-of-malicious-sites) of Akami in 2021 showed that 26% of malicious websites use some form of JavaScript packing.
 His full talk can be found [here](https://www.youtube.com/watch?v=NYTgXB9o0Gs&ab_channel=OWASPFoundation).
+For more on JavaScript packing, see [this blog post](https://www.trickster.dev/post/javascript-obfuscation-techniques-by-example/) by rl1987.